 “I learned early on in my career the importance of leveraging professional networks to develop mentorship relationships and create a path to success.
 Professional organizations benefited me throughout my career, and I remain passionate about guiding financial service professionals, especially those in the beginning stages of their career, through my involvement in organizations like NAPFA,” said Lydia.
-“I am looking forward to continuing to serve the financial advisors’ community in my role as the National Chair of the NAPFA Board of Directors during their 2020/2021 term, and am proud to continue to serve this year as the National Board’s Chair Emeritus.”
+“I was honored to serve the financial advisors’ community as the National Chair of the NAPFA Board of Directors during their 2020/2021 term, and am proud to continue to serve this year as the National Board’s Chair Emeritus.”

 Susan’s path to financial planning is a less conventional one, having worked as a lawyer before joining Wescott in 2013.
 Now serving as the firm’s Director of Financial Planning Standards, Susan also recognizes the value of active participation in professional organizations.
-First introduced to NAPFA through the Women’s Initiative Committee, Susan was recently appointed as the President of the NAPFA’s Northeast/Mid-Atlantic Region Board.
+First introduced to NAPFA through the Women’s Initiative Committee, Susan currently serves as the Chair of the NAPFA’s Northeast/Mid-Atlantic Region Board.